Indian nationality law: Direct imperial rule

 India was brought under direct rule of the British Empire in 1858.
 Territories were broadly divided between two political groupings: the provinces of British India, which were administered by the British government, and the princely states, which were areas ruled by local monarchs given limited autonomy in exchange for accepting British suzerainty.
 Provincial residents were British subjects, while subjects of princely state rulers were considered British protected persons instead.

 Although Britain held comprehensive jurisdiction in both types of holdings, domestic law treated the princely states as foreign territory.
 British protected persons were treated as aliens in the United Kingdom, but both Indian British subjects and protected persons could be issued British Indian passports.
 Protected persons could not travel to the UK without first requesting permission, but were afforded the same consular protection as British subjects when travelling outside of the Empire.
-A person with connections both to directly governed portions of British India and one of the princely states could be a British subject and British protected person simultaneously.
+A person with connections to both directly governed portions of British India and one of the princely states could be a British subject and British protected person simultaneously.

 British nationality law during this time was uncodified and did not have a standard set of regulations, relying instead on past precedent and common law.
-Until the mid-19th century, it was unclear whether naturalisation rules in the United Kingdom were applicable in other parts of the Empire.
-Each colony had wide discretion in developing their own procedures and requirements for admitting foreigners as subjects.
-Naturalisation in Britain was achieved through individual Acts of Parliament until 1844, when a more streamlined administrative process was introduced.
 In 1847, the Imperial Parliament formalised a clear distinction between subjects who were naturalised in the UK and those who did so in other territories.
-Individuals who were naturalised in the UK were deemed to have received the status by imperial naturalisation, which was valid throughout the Empire.
 Those naturalised in colonies were said to have gone through local naturalisation and were given subject status valid only within the relevant territory.
 For example, a subject locally naturalised in Bengal was a British subject there, but not in England nor New South Wales.
 Like protected persons, locally naturalised British subjects were still entitled to imperial protection when travelling outside of the Empire.

-The Imperial Parliament brought regulations for British subject status into codified statute law for the first time with passage of the British Nationality and Status of Aliens Act 1914 (4 & 5 Geo.
+The Imperial Parliament brought regulations for British subject status into codified law with the British Nationality and Status of Aliens Act 1914 (4 & 5 Geo.
 5. c.
 17).
 British subject status was standardised as a common nationality across the Empire.
 This act allowed Dominions and British India to grant subject status to aliens by imperial naturalisation, but did not prevent further grants of local naturalisation under local legislation.
-The continued application of local naturalisation allowed British Indian authorities to avoid adding English language requirements to the naturalisation process.